axelayala1988/ace/Readme.md

 **Note2:** If you had forked this repo and want to update it with your own changes, a `gitignore` entry has been added for the config.yml file so you do not accidentally spill your tokens :-).

+#### Demo mode

 The below config.yml example will spin up an ace-box with all features in a demo mode (everything pre-configured).
+This file is also available as `microk8s/config.yml.demotmpl`.
+You can just rename it to `microk8s/config.yml` and modify it accordingly.
+In demo mode, the following gets installed and configured:
+- Microk8s
+- Helm
+- Dynatrace Acitve Gate for Private Synthetic gets installed and automatically configured in the Dynatrace tenant as a Private Location
+- Dynatrace OneAgent operator gets installed via Helm
+- Gitea gets installed, a user gets created and a repository created
+- Keptn Quality Gates gets installed
+- Jenkins gets installed with all the plugins that are needed, pipeline libraries get added for interaction with keptn and Dynatrace, pipelines get created and linked to the gitea repository
+- A dashboard gets built and deployed with links to all the components as well as credentials
+- A kubernetes ingress gets configured for all applications so it is easy to navigate
+- Dynatrace tag rules and request attributes get set up via the API

 ```
 dynatrace: